bgruzs/air-quality-prediction/README.md

 - [Meteostat](https://dev.meteostat.net/)

 ### Directory Structure
+The directories and files in this repository are organized as follows:

 - `/analysis`: Contains code for analysis of the collected data.
     - `idw_interpolation.py`: Contains one function used to implement inverse distance weighting (IDW) interpolation.